 When the machine, though, needs a little TLC and morale is running low, team-building exercises are a great way to break down any boundaries between colleagues and help form productive relationships.

 An office quiz is a simple and inexpensive means of getting the team together and putting work to one side.
-A quiz doesn’t necessarily have to take place in the workplace, in fact, it might do some good to get out of the office over lunch or organize an evening event.
+A quiz doesn’t necessarily have to take place in the workplace it might do some good to get out of the office over lunch or organize an evening event.

-A corporate team event that includes the family can be an effective means of getting to really know your colleagues, rather than the person you see in-office hours.
+A corporate team event that includes the family can be an effective means of getting to know your colleagues, rather than the person you see in-office hours.
 A company BBQ or day out is a great excuse to get everyone together outside of working time and socialize with each other and all of their families.